-Fall is one of the best times to elope in the Adirondacks – the weather is warm until about mid-October and the fall foliage peaks around then, too!
-The best part is that after Labor Day in September, you’ll find fewer crowds, so you won’t have to worry about photo-bombers, and lodging will be way easier to find.
+Fall is one of the best times to elope in the Adirondacks – the weather is warm until about mid-October and the fall foliage peaks around then too, making for insanely beautiful photo-ops!
+After Labor Day in September you’ll have fewer crowds so lodging will be cheaper and easier to find.

 Summers in the Adirondacks are beautiful, and an incredible time to elope.
-The warm, dry days are perfect for going for a swim and the chilly evenings are great for sitting around the fire.
-Because of the favorable weather, though, the crowds are pretty intense this time of year.
-If you elope in the Adirondacks in the summer, try to plan your ceremony for a weekday or at sunrise or sunset to avoid the crowds!
+The warm, dry days are perfect for going for a swim, and the chilly evenings are great for sitting around the fire.
+Because of the favorable weather the crowds are pretty intense this time of year.
+If you elope in the Adirondacks in the summer, plan your ceremony for a weekday or at sunrise or sunset to avoid the crowds!

 The cold winters in the Adirondacks make it great for snow sports, but it’s not the best time to head out for a hike.
 With freezing temperatures for the whole season, snow falls in the mountains, some lakes freeze over, and skiers flock to the resorts.
-It stays pretty chilly until May in the spring, so for most couples, summer and fall are better for eloping in the Adirondacks!
+It stays pretty chilly until almost May, so for most couples, summer and fall are better for eloping in the Adirondacks!

 Adirondack Elopement Packages

 Making the choice to elope is so exciting!
 You get to plan a day that tells the story of your love– that’s why my Adirondack elopement packages are created just for you!
 From timeline planning to bustling your dress on your wedding day, I’ll be there every step of the way to make sure that your elopement planning process goes smoothly.